Vladimir Kokol

-Vladimir Kokol (born 3 January 1972) is a Slovenian retired footballer who played as a midfielder.
+Vladimir Kokol (born 3 January 1972) is a Slovenian football manager and former player who is the manager of ŽNK Olimpija Ljubljana.
+He played as a midfielder.

 International career

 Kokol made his debut for Slovenia on 12 October 1994 against Ukraine in Kyiv during the European Championship qualification.
 He earned a total of 12 caps, scoring 1 goal.
 His final international was a March 1997 friendly match against Austria.